pulzze/autoflow-documentation/docs/ids/action-data-csv-decode/fields/has_headers.md

-true : it has header <p> false : it doesn't have header
+true : it has header

+false : it doesn't have header